Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Carbonated Ocean.md

 - Say that we will be focussing on the carbonate sink, show shells and limestone
 - These are made of calcium carbonate: Ca²⁺ + CO₃²⁻ → CaCO₃
 - _CHaOS+: talk about the carbonate equilibria here: how do we get CO₃²⁻ from HCO₃⁻?_
 - Do the reaction in a test tube by pipetting in ~1 ml of the sodium bicarbonate and calcium chloride solutions.
+You can also demonstrate how to use the pipettes and let (sensible) children do it.
+Make sure to use separate pipettes for each solution and not mix them up!
 - A cloudy, white precipitate should form over the next 10 seconds or so – ask them what it is (CaCO₃).
 - _CHaOS+: When doing the reaction like this, the precipitate you see is amorphous calcium carbonate (ACC) because the carbonate saturation is high enough to form it and it has a negligible kinetic barrier to its formation.
 This will gradually transform over time into more stable, crystalline calcite (or aragonite if magnesium is present).
 Many (if not all) biomineralising organisms are now known to initially precipitate ACC or ACMC (amorphous calcium-magnesium carbonate)_
 - This is the reaction happening inside shellfish when they make their shells!